Julestar Dogs are registered with The Timber Dog Club UK.

 We therefore ask, that anybody considering owning a puppy check with their relevant authorities if there are restrictions and if they extend to percentages (Low, Mid, High).
 So we can advise on which litters are acceptable for you.
 Any wolf content in our dogs is very low.

-The Northern Inuit and British Timber Dog are loyal and affectionate and get on well with children and other dogs, as with all breeds they should not be left unsupervised with young children as they can be boisterous in play and because they are big dogs, knock them over.
+The Northern Inuit and Timber Dogs are loyal and affectionate and get on well with children and other dogs, as with all breeds they should not be left unsupervised with young children as they can be boisterous in play and because they are big dogs, knock them over.
 They can be quite independant and strong willed.
 These breeds are not so work driven as sled dogs or huskies, but tend more to like being an interactive part of the family.

 If you like a nice well planted garden then it needs to be mentioned the they do like to dig and will quite likely dig up plants and eat them if left unsupervised or untrained.
 Most people have a nice slabbed patio areas or fenced garden with concrete or slabs at the base to prevent them digging under where the dogs will run free.

 These breeds are pack orientated, as they are maturing owners need to establish and maintain themselves as Pack Leader (Alpha) or they may find themselves relegated to underdog.
-They need to be socialised as young as possible, otherwise they have a tendancy to "spook" easily when faced with something new.
+They need to be socialised as young as possible, otherwise they have a tendency to "spook" easily when faced with something new.
 They are intelligent and respond well to training, many have reached very high levels and awards in numerous fields.
 With gentle approach training and encouragement even old dogs that are timid can usually be socialised and rehabilitated.

 They can be very destructive if left alone, this needs consideration and training.
 They love company, whether human or another dog as a companion.
 They can be boisterious in play and a companion dog needs to be able to enjoy and withstand the rough and tumble.